MalaganMan/Panels/JaniKasurinen/README.md

 "YAMAHA A4000 SAMPLER MANIPULATOR.bpanelz" is now at current final state and wont likely to be edited soon again.
 - Update 2024 22th April 04:25 GMT: FIXED file handling bugs and removed PC hanging os.time function.
+- NOTE!: After experimenting with midi dumps you must send all data in this order back to A4000:
+"wavedata" - "sample bulk" - "sample bank dump" - "Program dump".

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
  - On 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.